 1) Filter Size

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+Most home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-As a basic example, these are some common MERV ratings and how they correspond to efficiencies.
+To explain MERV ratings more impactfully, these are some typical MERV ratings and how they relate to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency